Friday, July 21, 2017

 + this post contains affiliate links +

 • Take time to organize your office!
-Think about the space you have and try to make the most of it.
-Try making work stations in your space.
-Consider a "treatment" area where you will help students, an area to organize your supplies, a desk area for paperwork (there will be mountains of paperwork!), Maybe you're lucky enough to have a rest/quiet area too?
-Having your items organized within designated areas in your office will help define the spaces for you, or students and staff too.
-I really enjoy decorating my office space!
+Think about the space you have and how you can make the most of it.
+Consider setting up workstations within your space—maybe a 'treatment' area for helping students, a dedicated space for organizing your supplies, and a desk area for all that paperwork (trust me, there will be mountains of it!).
+If you're lucky, you might even have a rest/quiet area for students, too.
+Having designated areas for your items helps define the space for both you and the students and staff who use it.
+I personally enjoy decorating my office to make it feel welcoming and functional.
 You can see a few pictures on The School Nurse Instagram Page and shop some school nurse office decoration ideas on The School Nurse Amazon Storefront Page!

 Learn more about why schools have health requirements HERE.